JohnLezama/Four-Channel-EMG-Wearable-Forearm-Brace/README.md

 ### Directory descriptions

-* `firmware/` contains the ESP32 acquisition and serial-output code.
+- `Firmware/` contains the ESP32 data-acquisition firmware.
-* `cad/` contains the printable brace components
+- `CAD/` contains the printable brace models.
-* `electronics/` contains KiCad sources, schematics, PCB layouts, and the parts list.
+- `Electronics/` contains the KiCad source files, schematic images, PCB layouts, and Gerber packages.
-* `docs/simulation/` contains the Bode plots and transient-analysis results.
+- `Docs/Simulation/` contains frequency-response and transient-analysis results.
-* `docs/testing/` contains the injected-frequency captures and debugging evidence.
+- `Docs/Testing/` contains injected-frequency captures and debugging evidence.
+- `Docs/parts-list.md` contains the project bill of materials.
-* `media/` contains the media used by the README.
+- `Media/` contains the images used in this README.
-* `references.md` cites the EMG papers and technical resources used during development.
+- `References.md` contains research papers and technical resources consulted during development.

 Research papers should be linked or cited rather than redistributed unless their licenses permit redistribution.